NEW FOR 2014

-Note: This is an average rider’s time recorded on Garmin.
+Note: This is a fast rider’s time recorded on Garmin.

-This is a fast rider’s time recorded on Garmin.
+This is an average rider’s time recorded on Garmin.

 The event will start and finish in the Borders town of PEEBLES, start town for the 2013 Tour of Britain, and centre for all manner of cycling pleasure.
 The ‘Tour o’ route will travel, mainly over quiet back roads, in and out of three main valleys and climb several stiff hills in this beautiful part of Scotland.
 The ride is over a distance of approx 120kms and will be of a challenging but rewarding nature – with climbs such as Witchy Knowe, Ashkirk Heights and Berry Bush to name a few.
 The shorter route is approx 90km, and uses much of the main route, with a short-cut to make the shorter sportive distance.
 The short route is still a proper challenge, with tough climbs and some cracking scenery to take your mind off the efforts.

 - Sign on is in Peebles on the Saturday the day before the event.

 - You must sign on to receive your timing chip.